What To Do When Addicts Say Hurtful Things

 Definition of Enabling

-Enabling, as described by WebMD, refers to behaviors that, although intended to be helpful, provide a means for a loved one to continue using alcohol or drugs without facing consequences.
-It involves actions that allow the addicted person to keep using substances without experiencing the negative outcomes that may prompt them to seek help.
+Enabling, as described by WebMD, refers to behaviors that, although intended to be helpful, provide a means for a loved one to continue using substances without facing consequences.
+Examples include making excuses, providing money, or shielding them from outcomes.

 Recognizing and Addressing Enabling